 THE DIFFICULTY OF DECIDING NOUN COUNTABILITY

-Being able to recognise whether nouns are “countable” or “uncountable” is an important requirement for using them in a grammatically correct way.
-Indeed, it is so important that noun countability is an aspect of English that even learners at the most elementary level are likely to have encountered.
-However, it also an aspect of English that continues to give trouble right up to the most advanced levels.
-It is this fact that is behind the present post.
-This is the third of four within these pages that aim to help out with some of the problems.
-The three others are 14.
+Being able to recognise whether nouns are “countable” or “uncountable” is fundamental for using them correctly (see 110.
+Nouns without “the” or “a”).
+Noun countability is thus a common topic in elementary English courses.
+However, it is also an aspect of English that continues to trouble even very proficient users, which is why it is the topic here.
+This is the third of four Guinlist posts about it.
+The others are 14.
 Noun Countability Clues 1: Action Outcomes, 19.
 Noun Countability Clues 2: Activity Locations and 43.
 Noun Countability Clues 4: Substance Locations.

-Evidence of the subjectivity of “ability to be counted” is provided by the existence of some “uncountable” nouns in English that are “countable” in French, a language with a similar way of classifying nouns.
+Further evidence of the subjectivity of “ability to be counted” is provided by the existence of some uncountable nouns in English that are countable in French, a language with a similar way of classifying nouns.
 Examples are access, advice, information and research.
-Moreover, there are some English nouns that speakers of languages with no countability distinction at all typically judge incorrectly (e.g. *luggages, *punctuations).
+Moreover, there are some English nouns that speakers of languages with no countability distinction at all typically judge incorrectly (e.g.*luggages, *punctuations).

 So what better way is there of determining countability in English?
 As with the transitivity of verbs (see 113.
 Verbs that cannot be Passive), the surest way is to find out from a dictionary.
-Failing that, however, the kind of meaning possessed by the noun still seems to be the best clue.
+Failing that, however, a more sophisticated look could perhaps be given to the kind of meaning possessed by the noun.
 Ability to be counted can on occasion be helpful, and there is also some value in the common assertion that many uncountable nouns like flour and water represent a “mass” of something, with no fixed shape, rather than something discrete.

-At least four major kinds of difference seem to be possible between the countable and uncountable meanings of individual nouns.
-This post is about one of these four: a “substance” meaning when the noun is uncountable versus a “subtype” meaning of the countable form.
+At least four major kinds of difference seem to be possible between the countable and uncountable meanings of nouns with variable countability.
+This post is about one of these four: a “general group” meaning when the noun is uncountable versus a “subtype” meaning of the countable form.
 The other three meaning differences are the topics of the three similar posts to this that are indicated above.